akado117/TDD-Word-Search/README.md

 * verifyStringArray - Takes gridArray and verifies it's square
 * searchIfWordExistsAtPoint - Takes word, gridData, and CurrentCoords then returns an array of any directions the word exists in, or false if not found
 * buildCoord - Takes direction map, distance, and startingPoint and returns coord obj based upon superposition of distance on starting point
-* checkAroundPoint - Takes charToCheck, charGrid, startPoint, distance, failedDirections, and a callback then calls callBack on any direction it fails to find a character match at.
+* checkAroundPoint - Takes charToCheck, searchData, startPoint, distance, failedDirections, and a callback then calls callBack on any direction it fails to find a character match at.
 * buildWordCoords - Takes word, directionArray, and startPoint then returns wordCoordObj array for each direction
 * findWordsInCharGrid - Takes searchDataObject and returns array of wordCoordObj describing the coords of all found words
 * findWordAtLocation - Takes charGrid, currentRow, currentCol, and word and returns array of wordCoordObj for any found words